Sustainability and Products

 Biodiversity conservation

 Against the background of recent climate change, the conservation and promotion of biodiversity has become an even more important global theme.
 Among other things, bird collisions on glass are now a worldwide problem and bird protection is a key social issue in many countries, including Germany.
-In Germany, bird-friendly construction is requested more and more or is even required in tenders for public spaces.
+In Germany, bird-friendly construction is requested more and more and is even required in tenders for public spaces.
 We developed and designed an innovative glass solution; Pilkington AviSafe™, which greatly reduces the number of bird collisions with glass.
 The glass is fully transparent, with a unique patterned coating which reflects ultraviolet spectrum to ensure both safety for birds and an unobscured view for the human eye.
 Pilkington AviSafe™ has also been successfully tested by external third parties.
 Using our technology, we aim to create a society where humans and animals can coexist.

 Stakeholder Interview